Why Vinyl Record Grading Matters

 Grading Tips for Buyers

-Whether you're browsing crates at a local shop or scrolling through listings online, knowing how to interpret grading descriptions will save you money and disappointment.
+Whether you are browsing crates at a local shop or scrolling through listings online, knowing how to interpret grading descriptions will save you money and disappointment.

 Tracking Vinyl Record Grades in Your Collection

-Once you start grading your records, you'll want a system to track that information alongside the rest of your collection data.
-Keeping condition notes on paper or in a spreadsheet works, but it's easy to lose context when your collection grows past a few hundred records.
+Once you start grading your records, you will want a system to track that information alongside the rest of your collection data.
+Keeping condition notes on paper or in a spreadsheet works, but it is easy to lose context when your collection grows past a few hundred records.